Skip to main content

 Admissions tests for GEM

 Different UK GEM programmes require different admissions tests.
-Plan your test strategy before applying.
+Plan your test strategy before applying — a single school-matched score can open most doors.

 UCAT

-Used by: Warwick, St George's (one route), Nottingham, Newcastle, Imperial, Liverpool, Cardiff, Birmingham.
-Same UCAT exam as for 5-year programmes.
-Strong UCAT (~2,700+) opens most GEM doors.
+Used by Warwick, St George's (one route), Nottingham, Newcastle, Imperial, Liverpool, Cardiff and Birmingham.
+The same UCAT exam as for 5-year programmes.
+A strong UCAT (~2,700+) opens most GEM doors.

 GAMSAT

-Used by: Swansea, St George's (alternative route), Nottingham A101, sometimes Plymouth.
-A 5-hour written test in humanities, biological + physical sciences, written communication.
-Sat in March/September.
+Used by Swansea, St George's (alternative route), Nottingham A101 and sometimes Plymouth.
+A 5-hour written test in humanities, biological and physical sciences, and written communication.
+Sat in March and September.

 Cambridge / Oxford GEM

-Cambridge GEM uses its own admissions assessment + interview.
-Oxford has a 4-year graduate route at Wolfson and Harris Manchester colleges using BMSAT (replacing BMAT in 2024).
+Cambridge GEM uses its own admissions assessment plus interview.
+Oxford has a 4-year graduate route at Wolfson and Harris Manchester colleges using the BMSAT (which replaced the BMAT in 2024).

 No test (or interview only)

-A small number of recently-established GEM programmes use only the prior degree + interview, no admissions test.
-Increasingly rare.
+A small number of recently-established GEM programmes use only the prior degree plus interview, with no admissions test.
+This is increasingly rare.

 UK Graduate Entry Medicine programmes (2027 entry)

 5 GEM programmes catalogued in our dataset.
-Click any school for the full how-to-get-in guide including UCAT/GAMSAT cut-offs, interview format and intake size.
+Open any school for the full how-to-get-in guide, including UCAT/GAMSAT cut-offs, interview format and intake size.

 Funding for UK Graduate Entry Medicine

-Years 2-4: The NHS Bursary kicks in.
-NHS covers your tuition fees (you do not borrow further) and provides a means-tested maintenance grant + reduced-rate maintenance loan.
-This is the funding advantage of GEM — three years of NHS-funded tuition vs paying year-by-year on a standard 5-year course.
+The NHS Bursary kicks in: NHS covers your tuition fees (you do not borrow further) and provides a means-tested maintenance grant plus a reduced-rate maintenance loan.

-Comparison to 5-year: On a standard 5-year MBBS, NHS Bursary covers years 5 only (final year).
-On GEM, it covers years 2-4 (three years).
-Net tuition saving is roughly £18,500 over the degree, plus maintenance support.
+On a standard 5-year MBBS, the NHS Bursary covers the final year only.
+On GEM it covers years 2–4 (three years).
+The net tuition saving is roughly £18,500 over the degree, plus maintenance support.

 GEM application timeline